bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter1 - Gameplay/1 - Adevntures Among the Isles.md

 ## THE LURE OF TREASURE
 There are treasures among the isles: coins of gold and silver, glittering gems, lustrous pearls, masterwork crafts, and ancient artifacts.

 Many of these treasures originate from the distant continental domain.
 Over decades, as wars and calamities swept over those lands, riches were taken as spoils, smuggled out amidst coups or rebellions, or greedily hoarded by imperial powers.
 These treasures followed various paths of fortune and misfortune as they made their way to the isles—taken and retaken in war, squirreled away in vaults, captured by pirates, buried in hidden places, or sunk to the depths.
 Much of the wealth of this golden exodus is still out there—waiting to be reclaimed or seized.

 Other treasures are born of the isles.
 They are crafted or gathered by far-flung people or retrieved from ancient places.
 The treasures of ancient civilizations are sometimes claimed by the true inheritors of those fortunes, but are more often stolen by imperial powers and other looters.

 ### REVEALING TREASURES
 Searching for a fabled treasure or capturing a powerful treasure ship can serve as the object of a quest.
-You can also discover treasures as prompted by an oracle table, such as among the cargo of a captured ship (page 139).
-To reveal the contents and nature of a treasure, use the [Treasure Oracles (page 220).]
+You can also discover treasures as prompted by an oracle table, such as among the [[3 - Oracles#CARGO|cargo of a captured ship]] (page 139).
+To reveal the contents and nature of a treasure, use the [[3 - Oracles#^Treasure-Oracles\|Treasure Oracles]] (page 220).

 A relatively mundane discovery can temporarily bolster your treasury, while a significant haul can change the course of your  adventures—for better or worse.

 ### CURSED RICHES
 Greed is a corrupting force, and not all treasures bring good fortune.
-Your [cursed die (page 114)] can reveal uncanny aspects of a treasure.
+Your [[3 - Oracles#THE CURSED DIE|cursed die]] (page 114) can reveal uncanny aspects of a treasure.
 Some riches are corrupted by foul magic.
 Others are bound to dreadful hauntings.
 The consuming lust for treasure has seen people broken, ships and crews lost to the depths—even entire nations condemned to ruin.
 Be wary of the allure of riches, lest you find yourself on that same doomed course.

 *31 WEALTH AND TREASUR*

 # NAVIGATING THE ISLES
-Perilous journeys within the isles–whether by sea or overland–are managed through [exploration moves (page 242)].
-Below are some setting assumptions to help add flavor and context to those moves.
-[See page 168 in the Starforged rulebook] for additional guidance on travel and exploration.
+Perilous journeys within the isles–whether by sea or overland–are managed through [[4 - Moves#^7fdd15|exploration moves]] (page 242)].
+Below are some setting assumptions to help add flavor and context to those moves. [[_Exploration Moves|See page 168]] in the _Starforged_ rulebook for additional guidance on travel and exploration.

 ## TRAVELING BY SEA
 When sailing among the isles, you don’t simply unfurl the sails and set a constant heading to your destination.
 A voyage of twenty leagues as the gull flies is likely twice that distance along a meandering route.
 Abundant tiny islets, often uncharted, stand in your path.
 The push and pull of the two moons cause severe, erratic tides, and hull-breaching rocks and reefs lurk in shallow waters.
 The wind and weather can change in minutes.
 A sail sighted on the horizon might be friend or foe.

 Within the Myriads, routes with reliably deep water and charted obstacles allow for predictable passages from one port to another–although those routes can change with the vagaries of time and tide.
 In the Margins and Reaches, reliable passages are often unmapped or known only to a few.

 When preparing to set sail, consider the context of these setting assumptions and the nature of your voyage.
 Have you traveled this route before?
 Do you have charts or another character to guide you?
 What are the potential dangers?
 - **If your destination is a short distance across safe waters**, don’t make a move.
-- **If you know the way, but the voyage entails uncertainty or risk**, [[MV_Set a Course|Set a Course (move)]] to see what happens with a single roll.
+- **If you know the way, but the voyage entails uncertainty or risk**, [[4 - Moves#SET A COURSE|Set a Course]] to see what happens with a single roll.
-- **If you must find your way across perilous waters**, set a rank for the voyage and roll to [[MV_Undertake an Expedition|Undertake an Expedition (move)]] for each segment of travel.
-When your destination is in sight, [Finish the Expedition].
+- **If you must find your way across perilous waters**, set a rank for the voyage and roll to [[4 - Moves#UNDERTAKE AN EXPEDITION|Undertake an Expedition]] for each segment of travel.
+When your destination is in sight, [[4 - Moves#FINISH AN EXPEDITION|Finish the Expedition]].

 *32 ADVENTURES AMONG THE ISLES*

 ### CROSSING THE BOUNDS
-[Each region (page 8)] is separated from the next by a stretch of deep, open water. ==The Lesser Bounds== separate the Myriads from the Margins, and the ==Greater Bounds== are between the Margins and the Reaches.
+[[#REGIONS OF THE ISLES|Each region]] (page 8) is separated from the next by a stretch of deep, open water. ==The Lesser Bounds== separate the Myriads from the Margins, and the ==Greater Bounds== are between the Margins and the Reaches.

 Without the aid of landmarks, mariners crossing either of the Bounds must rely on navigational skills and careful tacking for winds and currents.
 Perhaps most critical is the state of the ship’s hold, since you’ll be days or even weeks at sea without an opportunity to resupply.

-Resolve a crossing using the [[MV_Set a Course|Set a Course (move)]].
+Resolve a crossing using the [[4 - Moves#SET A COURSE|Set a Course]].
 Envision the journey, the dizzying open horizon, the long wait for the appearance of land in the distance.
-If you roll a miss, per the move’s outcome, “you are waylaid by a significant threat, and must [[MV_Pay the Price|Pay the Price (move)]].”
+If you roll a miss, per the move’s outcome, “you are waylaid by a significant threat, and must [[4 - Moves#PAY THE PRICE|Pay the Price]].”
 Envision what happens and what you do to overcome the obstacle.

 If the Bounds is part of a longer journey, bookend the crossing with expeditions.
 Set your destination for the first expedition to the edge of the Bounds, or to a port that serves as a last stop.
-Then [[MV_Set a Course|Set a Course (move)]] for the crossing.
+Then [[4 - Moves#SET A COURSE|Set a Course]] for the crossing.
 Begin the next expedition as you reach the other side of the Bounds and arrive in the new region.

 ## TRAVELING BY LAND
 Whether you’re gathering provisions, following the breadcrumbs of a quest, or simply making your way from point A to point B, your adventures will eventually send you on an overland journey.

 As with a seagoing voyage, you have options for resolving overland travel.
 Consider the situation and the amount of focus you want to give this aspect of your adventure.
 Are you setting off along a well-trod road connecting two settlements?
 No move is necessary unless you’re facing a danger or complication.
 Are you heading upriver on a risky journey to a known inland settlement?
 Set a Course.
 Are you striking out into unfamiliar wilderness on a remote island?
-That’s a perfect excuse to give this adventure some focus as you [[MV_Undertake an Expedition|Undertake an Expedition (move)]]
+That’s a perfect excuse to give this adventure some focus as you [[4 - Moves#UNDERTAKE AN EXPEDITION|Undertake an Expedition]]

-If you’re not sure, [[MV_Ask the Oracle|Ask the Oracle (move)]].
-[The Island Oracles (page 142)] can help as you envision the size, landscape, and habitation of an island.
+If you’re not sure, [[4 - Moves#ASK THE ORACLE|Ask the Oracle]].
+The [[3 - Oracles#^3a6980|Island Oracles]] (page 142) can help as you envision the size, landscape, and habitation of an island.

-*NAVIGATING THE ISLES 33*
+*33 NAVIGATING THE ISLES*

 ## CHARTING YOUR COURSE
 Some seafarers rely on memory and intuition.
 Others keep detailed logs and cryptic charts replete with headings, soundings, tidal readings, landmarks, and hazards.
 Like those mariners, you choose how to chronicle your adventures.
 Want to immerse yourself?
 Create an in-character ship’s log and detailed maps.
 Would you rather focus on the moment-to-moment story?
 Just keep a few hasty notes.
 There’s no wrong answer.
 If you’re having fun and the info you need is at-hand, you’re doing it right.